 The Mayan civilization extended across modern southeast Mexico, Guatemala, Belize, and parts of Honduras and El Salvador.

-Peten Itza was the last bastion of the Maya with its inhabitants defying the Conquistadors for almost two-hundred years and it did not fall to the Spanish until the 1690s.
+Peten Itza was the last bastion of the Maya with its inhabitants until it fell to the Conquistadors in the 1690s.

-It has been well documented by historians that in the early 1620s, when a Spanish party received permission to visit Nojpeten, they were led by friar Diego Delgado who was accompanied by 13 Spanish soldiers and 80 Mayan guides from Tipu, now in Belize, who had converted to Christianity.
-The party was seized when they arrived at Nojpeten and sacrificed with their hearts cut out.
+Historians have documented that in the early 1620s, a Spanish party received permission to visit Nojpeten.
+They were led by friar Diego Delgado who was accompanied by 13 Spanish soldiers, and 80 Mayan guides from Tipu (Belize), who had converted to Christianity.
+The party was seized when they arrived at Nojpeten, and sacrificed with their hearts cut out.
 They were then decapitated and their heads displayed on stakes around the city.
 Delgado was dismembered.

 The lake surrounds an island called Flores that was once the site of the Maya city of Nojpeten.
 It was linked by a causeway to the shore.
 It's believed that some of the sacrifices were done prior to many of the battles with their enemies, especially the Conquistadors who leveled the city with the use of canons.

-Hundreds of artifacts have been recovered beneath the waters of the lake including an obsidian knife that could have been the killing instrument used to dispatch the sacrificial victims.
-The Maya often used these knives to cut the heart out of living victims in a way very reminiscent of the Aztecs.
+Hundreds of artifacts have been recovered beneath the waters of the lake, including an obsidian knife that could have been the killing instrument used to dispatch the sacrificial victims.
+The Maya often used these instruments to cut the heart out of living victims in a way very reminiscent of the Aztecs.

 The divers found grisly skull-shaped incense burners, shells, and ceremonial bowls.
-It is believed that the shells that were found, which were imported from the Caribbean.
+It is believed the shells that were found were imported from the Caribbean.

 Another god which the Mayans made human sacrifice to was one of their most ancient ones named Chaac, which controlled rain, lightening and storms.
-For a culture that rain-dependent for their agriculture a drought was greatly feared.
+For a culture that was rain-dependent for their agriculture, a drought was greatly feared.

 Ceremonies to Chaac were held in each Maya city, and rituals were held in the fields in public settings such as plazas.
 Sacrifices of young boys and girls were carried out in especially dramatic periods, such as after a prolonged period of drought.